From Youth Service To Youth-Led Social Change

 Today, BRIDGES works on the forefront of the national movement for youth-led social change and youth-adult equity.

-The Bridge Builders legacy leadership and diversity program, COLLABORATE, engages more than 1,100 youth representing every public, private and parochial high school in Memphis and Shelby County.
-Additional CONNECT workshops, events and programs attract another 5,000 diverse youth from throughout the Memphis area, while CHANGE comprises 40 youth organizers in five issue-based cohorts.
+The Bridge Builders legacy leadership and diversity program, COLLABORATE, annually engages more than 1,100 youth representing every public, private and parochial high school in Memphis and Shelby County.
+Additional CONNECT workshops, events and programs attract another 4,000 diverse youth from throughout the Memphis area, while CHANGE comprises 30 youth organizers in four issue-based cohorts.

 BRIDGES USA is an independent 501(c)3 non-profit and has no political or religious affiliation.